UnionOfRAD/site/README.md

 its plugins should be placed into `DOMAIN/assets` and name accordingly.

 ```
-css/u1m.css - Base styles used on any entity in the lithium universe.
+css/u1m.css - Base styles used on any entity in the li3 universe.
 css/site.css - Contains styles relevant to the site only.
 css/li3_bot.css  - Contains styles when using the bot plugin.
 css/highlight.css - Extra styles that can be loaded if needed.